March 20, 2026

 True True True

-Strictly speaking, I have decided that if a proposition created using logical “or” or “and” is true, then it is a theorem.
-From here on, I will continue to define that propositions which are true in logical expressions are theorems.
+To be precise, we have decided here that if a proposition created using “or” or “and” in a logical formula is True, it is a theorem.
+From now on, we will similarly decide that what becomes True in a logical formula is a theorem.

-Next, I explain various properties of logical expressions that are necessary for proving theorems.
+From here, we will explain various properties of logical formulas that are necessary when proving theorems.

 p \negp